cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/03-root-and-cpp-read-and-write.md

 > {: .language-cpp}
 {: .solution}

-Because need to compile this in such a way that it links to the ROOT libraries, we will use a `Makefile` to simplify the build process.
+Because we need to compile this in such a way that it links to the ROOT libraries, we will use a `Makefile` to simplify the build process.

 Create a new file called `Makefile` in the same directory as `write_ROOT_file.cc` and add the following to the